bnadland/nanowrimo2012/system.markdown

 You expend Chaos Points to use these.

-Note: Look into the Universal Monster Rules
+Note: Look into the Universal Monster Rules for inspiration

 Examples I want to see: